 Public Domain Images - All images on this page are considered to be in the public domain, either because their copyright expired (and was not renewed) or because the author specifically released his/her images to the public domain.
-Anything published before 1923 is also considered public domain.
+Anything lawfully published in the United States before 1925 is also considered public domain.

 Creative Commons - Guide to the types of creative commons licensing and links to sites which will allow you to specifically search for images with these licenses.

 Governmental Sites - Most of the information on these governmental sites is considered to be public information/public domain, but there may be specific restrictions to use.
 These sites may also ask or require that you credit the source.

 Images at Penn - Browse collections from the University of Pennsylvania.
 Images found in these databases may be subject to restrictions but may generally be used for educational purposes by Penn students, faculty, and staff.